 What is the connection between antidepressant medication and weight loss?

-Many antidepressants are weight-positive (cause weight gain), some are weight-neutral, and at least one is weight-negative (cause weight loss).
-When starting an antidepressant, it is a good idea to speak with a healthcare provider about the different options and find a medication that will not cause weight gain.
+Many antidepressants are weight-positive (causes weight gain), some are weight-neutral, and at least one is weight-negative (causes weight loss).
 Antidepressants are broken down into categories: selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants, monoamine oxidase inhibitors (MAO inhibitors), and others.
 Medications within each of these categories can cause weight gain.
 In the SSRI group, Paroxetine shows the highest associated weight gain.
 Other SSRIs, including Citalopram (Celexa), Escitalopram (Lexapro), Fluoxetine (Prozac), and Sertraline (Zoloft), have variable effects on weight, and some do not show weight gain until after six months of use.
 Weight-positive medications in the tricyclic antidepressant category include Amitriptyline, Doxepin, and Imipramine.
 Desipramine, Nortriptyline, and Protriptyline have variable effects on weight.
 Bupropion (Wellbutrin), an aminoketone, is considered weight-negative and is prescribed both to assist in weight loss and to treat depression.
 However, people respond to antidepressants differently.
-If a person’s depression can be controlled with a weight-negative or weight-neutral antidepressant, they will likely take the medication more consistently, resulting in better efficacy.

 Which weight loss medications are known for suppressing appetite?